 Initially, I made an elderflower syrup by bringing 1/4 cup water and 1/4 cup sugar to a boil before stirring 2 Tbsp of elderflower cordial into it.
-This tasted delicious, but once used on the cake, the elderflower was overpowered by the lemon flavours.
+This tasted delicious, but once used on the cake, the elderflower was overpowered by the lemon flavors.
 The cordial itself is actually already a syrup (since you’d need to dilute it to use in drinks, etc.) so I should have just used it straight up.
 You can choose to do it either way though.

 Speaking of drinks.. as I was working on this Lemon Elderflower Cake, I found out there’s actually an elderflower liqueur too!
 What to do?!
 You know I love to booze up my cakes here and there, so I was so tempted to try this instead.
 A quick Google search led me to a $50 price tag though… yikes.

 Nevertheless, I set out to find it.
 I didn’t really try that hard though: I checked one liquor store and they didn’t have it, so I decided to move on.
 I already had the cordial, and I didn’t need to spend money on liqueur that will literally just sit in the cabinet after (I pretty much only use it for baking).